italia/18app-java-sdk/README.md

 the dedicated web application for traders, in an authenticated area.

 ### How to use it
-Initialize the service with your merchant certificate (currently in format PKCS12) and its password
+Initialize the service with your merchant certificate (currently in format PKCS12) and its password.
+Activate the certificate and verify that partitaIva code matches the user's one.
 ```
     MerchantService service = new MerchantService("\path\to\merchant\certificate.p12","certificate_password")
+    String partitaIva = service.activateCertificate();
 ```

 ##### Check Operations.
 Pass customer voucher code